The hunting of wild hogs in the United States was introduced to the natives by European immigrants.

 Will you be hunting from the skies in a helicopter or laying 400 yards away in a ditch awaiting your hunt?

-You will be amazed to learn that various guns, rifles, and shotguns are explicitly used for hogs.
+You will be amazed to learn that various guns, AR-style hunting rifles, and shotguns are explicitly used for hogs.
 There are good old Remingtons, Creedmoors, Grendels, and Rugers available.

-For instance, the Hog Hunter is available in .338, .308, and .223.
-Or the Hog Reaper from Weatherby: A 20-inch barrel with a threaded barrel.
-It may be better hunting with a .223 compared to using 12-gauge cartridges.
+For instance, the Hog Hunter is available in .338, .308 Winchester, and bolt action .223.
+Or the Hog Reaper from Weatherby: a 20-inch barrel with a threaded barrel.
+It may be better hunting with a .223 Remington compared to using 12-gauge cartridges.